zooba/PTVS-wiki/Code-Formatting.md

 The code formatting feature enables you to quickly reformat either a document of Python code or just a selection to match your preconfigured formatting options.
 By default the code formatting options are set to match a superset of the [PEP 8 style guide](http://www.python.org/dev/peps/pep-0008/).

-You can access the code formatting feature from Edit->Advanced->Format Document or Edit->Advanced->Format Selection.
-They are also typically bound to a keyboard shortcut – typically this is bound to Ctrl-K Ctrl-D for reformat document and Ctrl-K Ctrl-F for reformat selection.
+You can access the code formatting feature from Edit -> Advanced -> Format Document or Edit -> Advanced -> Format Selection.
+They are also typically bound to a keyboard shortcut - typically this is bound to Ctrl-K, Ctrl-D for reformat document and Ctrl-K, Ctrl-F for reformat selection.

-You can configure the formatting options in Tools->Options->Text Editor->Python->Formatting.
+You can configure formatting options under Tools -> Options-> Text Editor -> Python -> Formatting.

-Currently there is one general options page and 3 high level buckets of options related to automatic reformatting.
-The general options page has options as to when formatting is applied.
-The other pages have options related to what formatting is performed when formatting is applied.
+Currently there is one general options page and three high level categories of options for automatic reformatting.
+The general options page controls when formatting is applied, while the other pages control what formatting is performed.

-The various formatting options are broken down into spacing, statements, and wrapping.
-The spacing page covers where spaces are inserted around various language constructs.
-The statements page covers automatic re-writing of various statements into more Pythonic forms.
-And finally the Wrapping page configures how automatic wrapping of comments occurs to enforce a limited width.
+The various formatting options are broken down into Spacing, Statements, and Wrapping.
+Spacing controls where spaces are inserted or removed around various language constructs, Statements controls automatic re-writing of various statements into more Pythonic forms, and Wrapping controls automatic wrapping of comments to limit text width.

 ## Spacing

-The spacing options have 3 possible values: On, which ensures that spacing is present.
-Off, which removes the extra spaces, and indeterminate which leaves the original formatting in place.
+Spacing options have 3 possible values: On, which ensures that spacing is present.
+Off, which removes any spacing, and Indeterminate, which leaves the original formatting in place.

 ## Class Definitions